 KPI Definition and Metric Governance

-The most common governance failure is not a missing control — it is a KPI with no agreed definition.
-When the board’s revenue number and the sales team’s revenue number differ, the discrepancy is not a calculation error.
-It is the absence of a governed definition.
-Metric governance defines what each number means, who owns it, and how it is computed — before it appears in a report.
+When the board’s revenue number and the sales team’s revenue number differ, the discrepancy is not a calculation error — it is the absence of a governed definition.
+Metric governance defines what each number means, who owns it, and how it is computed.
+These definitions are what the quality gates enforce every night.

 Lineage is not documentation for its own sake.
-It is the mechanism that makes governance testable.
+It is the mechanism that makes the daily discipline testable.
 When a number cannot be traced from source to report, governance cannot be verified — by an internal reviewer, an external auditor, or an acquirer.
-Audit readiness is the output of a functioning governance system, not a separate project launched when one is announced.
+Audit readiness is the natural output of a functioning daily discipline, not a separate project.

 Governance Under Growth and Change

-Governance that works for a single-entity company often breaks when entities are added, systems are consolidated, or M&A introduces new data sources.
-Growth multiplies the points where definitions diverge and ownership gaps open.
-Governance must be extended actively as the organisation changes — it does not scale on its own.
+The daily discipline that works for a single-entity company breaks when entities are added, systems are consolidated, or M&A introduces new data sources.
+Growth multiplies the systems that need daily reconciliation, the quality gates that need configuring, and the entities that need morning verification.
+The discipline must scale actively — it does not scale on its own.

 Inputs, Controls, Outputs, Decisions